I posted this way back in June 2007 and it still does apply. We are on vacation and hope you remember this post

 Tribal gaming has helped many tribes in CA, come out of poverty, Pechanga included.
 Many of the Pechanga people are uneducated and I remember they were so excited when they qualified for a Target credit card.
 Unfortunately, with success, greed soon follows.
-Instead of helping all their people, including those they placed in a moratorium hold, they looked at who they could get rid of to increase their per capita.
+Instead of helping all their people, including those they placed in a moratorium hold, who rightfully belonged to the tribe they looked at who they could get rid of to increase their per capita.
 And, unfortunately, the money hasn't made everyone happy.

 Reconciling MORAL OUTRAGE at Pechanga Tribe with Self Determination